seomoz/shovel/README.md

 Command Line Utility
 --------------------
 Invoke shovel with the `shovel` command.
-If you would like to know more about what functions that shovel knows about:
+If you would like to know more about what functions that shovel knows about, ask `shovel help` or `shovel tasks`.

-	shovel help

 If you'd like more information on a specific task or module, you can ask for more information with shovel help.
 Shovel can figure out lots of things about